bbauska/W3Cx-2of5/README.md

 </head>
 ```

-You may recall the paragraph tag <p> that we used in the example
+You may recall the paragraph tag &lt;p&gt; that we used in the example
 above.
 Try inserting a paragraph into the body of your new document.
  You should end up with something that looks like this: